ravivyas84/go-blog/posts/eclipse-install-error-eclipse-jvm-terminated-exit-code13.md

 Try running eclipse now.

 4\.
-Now for the last check-in my checklist, make sure you are running the correct and similar version of java and Eclipse, don’t try to run the 32bit version of Java with 64bit version of eclipse or vice versa.
+Now for the last check-in my checklist, make sure you are running the correct and similar version of java and Eclipse, don't try to run the 32bit version of Java with 64bit version of eclipse or vice versa.
 TO check the version of java installed use this command :

 java -d64 -version